tj-mc/eslint-plugin-no-styled-components/README.md

 # eslint-plugin-no-styled-components

-Prevent imports and usages of styled-components
+Prevent imports and usages of styled-components.

 ## Installation